With global warming and #zerowaste at the forefront of our minds, we’re all becoming increasingly aware of the environmental footprint we are leaving.

 Your skin is the largest organ of your body, and given its porous nature, it can absorb practically everything you put on it.
-If you wouldn’t put it in your mouth, we caution you from putting it on your skin.
-The increasing scrutiny around the ingredients we put our skin is a logical follow on from what we are eating.
+If you wouldn’t put it in your mouth, we’d caution you against putting it on your skin.
+The increasing scrutiny around the ingredients we put our skin is a logical follow-on from what we are eating.
 Our general rule of thumb?
 If you can’t pronounce an ingredient or do not recognize it, best to avoid!

 The most commonly found chemicals are:

 - Parabens (look for ingredients with the suffix “-paraben”) – usually used as preservatives, these mimic the actions of oestrogen in the body and can disrupt the endocrine (hormone) system.